AbrhamW-Cloud/ADA-Project/README.md

 # Vitamin D and Fasting Glucose Analysis in NHANES(2011-2018)
-This repository contains survey-weighted statistical analyses examining the association between serum vitamin D levels and fasting glucose categories using NHANES data.
+This repository contains survey-weighted statistical analyses examining the association between serum vitamin D levels and fasting glucose categories using NHANES data from 2011-2018.
 The analysis includes:

 - Survey-weighted ordinal regression (svyolr)